Food Fitness: Nourish & protect your body...

 Consider investing in some Silicone Pie Crust Shields.
 These truly do wonders.
 You can use strips of foil if you wish, but it can be difficult to get that foil to stay put where you want it to!
 The pie crust shields are so easy to use and should pretty much solve this problem for you.
 About 20 minutes before the end of baking time, remove the shield -- or foil if you are using it -- and allow the edges to brown to perfection.

 This is where minimal mixing comes into play.
 When liquids are incorporated into the flour, it begins to create gluten.
 The more this gluten forms, the tougher the crust will be.
 If you over-mix your dough, you are helping it form more gluten -- you don't want that!
 In addition, the above tip regarding lemon juice and vinegar can apply here as well.

-I cannot get my crust flaky!
+I can't get my crust flaky!